top of page

 Repatriate the Children is a children’s rights organization existing to raise awareness of children being detained in northeast Syria, and to contribute to knowledge-based decision making where humanitarian principles, rule of law, and global security are united.

-RTC operates with three autonomous national branches - Sweden, Denmark, and Canada - and has been an integral actor in the first instances of repatriations from the camps in Northeast Syria.
+RTC operates with two autonomous national branches - Sweden and Denmark - and has been an integral actor in the first instances of repatriations from the camps in Northeast Syria.

 We condemn ISIS ideology, acts and everything that is linked to violent extremism.
 Children must be protected from indoctrination and radicalization to violent extremist movements and environments.
 Children have the right to life, survival and development.
 All foreign governments need to take